 Pick a couple of stops, or strap yourself in for a big day of exploring the Surf Coast towns and hamlets, each with its own unique features and bucket-loads of interesting things to see and do.

 Torquay, the Surf Coast’s hottest ‘surfie’ town, has a great surfing vibe with surf shops and outlets galore.
-There’s also boutique shopping, a variety of eateries, a day spa and the trailhead of the Surf Coast Walk.
+There is also a variety of eateries, day spas and the trailhead of the Surf Coast Walk.

 Stroll along Torquay’s esplanade, swim at Front Beach, enjoy the views from Point Danger Lookout and improve your surfing technique with a surf lesson.
 Alternatively, just pamper yourself with a spa treatment at RACV Torquay One Spa.